awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights_Counters.md

 ## Performance Insights operating system counters<a name="USER_PerfInsights_Counters.OS"></a>

 The following operating system counters are available with Performance Insights for Aurora PostgreSQL\.
-You can find definitions for these metrics in [Viewing Enhanced Monitoring by using CloudWatch Logs](USER_Monitoring.OS.md#USER_Monitoring.OS.CloudWatchLogs)\.
+You can find definitions for these metrics in [Viewing OS metrics using CloudWatch Logs](USER_Monitoring.OS.CloudWatchLogs.md)\.

 | Counter | Type | Metric |